Leverage an expert to help you choose and buy a point of sale

 But why buy a system that includes fancy inventory software if your inventory fits in a cabinet behind the counter?
 Your money might be better spent on adding mobile functionality depending on the demographics of your target market.

-These are the types of variables that a good POS provider can walk you through to help you make the most out of your investment.
+These are the types of variables that a good POS provider can walk you through to help you make the most out of your purchase and investment.
 A one size fits all system that you can purchase on the internet may cost less in the short term, but it will cost more in the long term when you account for the negative impact an unoptimized system has on the customer experience.

 If you don’t have a trusted POS provider you should get one.
 Vantiv Integrated Payments works with the top POS providers in the industry and can pair you with one in your area that offers solutions for your business type.
 Just ask.